lucardcoder/Terraform-Project-Team1/README.md

 ## Prerequisites
 1. AWS account with configured AWS credentials.(if running on an EC2, make sure to give admin privilages to the instance).

-* Add below environment variables on the command line or add them in ~/.bashrc .
+* Add below Terraform environment variables on the command line or add them in ~/.bashrc .
 Change the region and domain name to your own.

 ```
 export TF_VAR_region=us-east-1 ( Change to any region )